Linda Waite: Awards and honors

 In 2012, Waite received the Matilda White Riley Award from the NIH Office of Behavioral and Social Research.
 In 2016, she received the Matilda White Riley Award for career achievement from the Section on Aging and the Life Course of the American Sociological Association.
 She was elected as a member of the American Academy of Arts and Sciences in 2018.
+Waite also received a MERIT Award from the National Institute on Aging during the years 2013 through 2018 for her work on NSHAP, and she was presented the Section on Aging and the Life Course's Matilda White Riley Distinguished Scholar Award in 2017 as well as the Family Section's Distinguished Career Award in 2019 by the American Sociological Association.